GorgonzolaRex/wizardry-daphne-guide/docs/events/battlefront/season-1/battlefront-season-1.md

 !!! danger "Critical Information"

-    - You cannot redo an already cleared league even if you Cursed Wheel and reset the event.
+    - Once you clear all matches in a League you are automatically advanced to the next tier.
+You cannot Cursed Wheel or re-accept the invitation to reattempt a previously cleared League.
     - The Hero's Sigil: Dark ("medal")
         - One-time only reward for the units in your battlefront roster.
 It cannot be reset, farmed, or transferred to another unit.
         - Think -very- carefully about what units would benefit the most as you receive an additional level per league clear.